 Before booking anything, you need to do your research and plan for the trip.
 It will save you time and effort if you’ll have an idea of what your plans are rather than googling everything when you get there.
 Furthermore, check London’s travel guidelines and requirements.

-Remember that after the Brexit, the free movement between the EU and UK ended.
+Remember that after Brexit, the free movement between the EU and UK ended.
 Be sure to check the requirements to enter the country.

 Think About Where You Want To Go: